radar/guides/name-your-gem.md

 Credits
 -------

-This guide originally appeared as [How to Name Gems](http://blog.segment7.net/2010/11/15/how-to-name-gems) by Eric Hodel.
+This guide was expanded from [How to Name Gems](http://blog.segment7.net/2010/11/15/how-to-name-gems) by Eric Hodel.